 ABOUT

-After a career designing to order, Caz has chosen to work as an artist, making objects in three dimensions that resonate with her preoccupations with architecture, archaeology and memory.
+After a career designing to order, Caz studied Ceramics & Glass at the Royal College of Art (MA), graduating in 2022.
+She makes works that resonate with her preoccupations with architecture, archaeology and memory.
 She feels liberated by the opportunity to explore these concerns through experimentation with materials to give form to her thinking through making.
 She says:

 "I’m dazzled by the chameleon-like qualities of clay.
 It can be anything you want it to be."